guilhermecom2s/Epidemic_Modelling_with_Annealing/README.md

-# Optimizing Vaccine Distribution and Epidemic Parameter Estimationg
+# Optimizing Vaccine Distribution and Epidemic Parameter Estimating

 This scientific initiation project, conducted at IFSP - Sertãozinho, focused on two key objectives: first, to determine the optimal distribution of vaccines across multiple populations; and second, to estimate the parameters of an epidemic model based on time series data of infected individuals.